The Development of Polyester.

 Uses for Polyester

-Fabrics and threads made of polyester are used widely in apparel, home furnishings, and in commercial applications.
+Fabrics and threads made of this plastic are used widely in apparel, home furnishings, and in commercial applications.
 Some examples include blankets and hats, bed sheets, and computer mouse pads.
 Industrial polyester fibers are made into ropes, safety belts, tire reinforcements, and conveyor belts.
-Polyester is also used to make bottles, films, and holograms.
-It is used as a wood finish on pianos, guitars, and yacht interiors.
+It is also used to make bottles, films, and holograms.
+It liquid form it is used as a wood finish on pianos, guitars, and yacht interiors.

 Need help choosing the right plastic for your application?
 Craftech can help.
 Call us at 800-833-5130!